-Rustic, nourishing, healthy and traditional Shakshuka (also spelled shakshouka), aka poached local pasture raised eggs cooked in a spiced Arrabbiata tomato sauce and topped with cilantro and toasted dukkah.
+Rustic, nourishing, healthy and traditional arrabbiata shakshuka (‘eggs in purgatory’), aka poached local pasture raised eggs cooked in a spiced Arrabbiata tomato sauce and topped with cilantro and toasted dukkah.
 This one’s a total staple in my kitchen lately, especially with the colder weather.
 I’ve been making it nearly every. single. day.

 Traditional shakshuka originated in North Africa.
 Tunisia is said to be its birthplace, but it is quite popular in the Middle East and many other places.

 There is nothing better than a relaxed, savoury breakfast, especially when made with fresh, organic, seasonal ingredients, in my opinion.
 Arrabbiata happens to be my favourite Italian pasta dish, and shakshuka is a classic that has existed in Mediterranean cultures for centuries.
-My version combines the two while keeping it gluten, nut and dairy free (unless you choose to garnish it with grass fed, pasture raised feta or sop up the sauce with organic sourdough… highly recommended).
+Arrabbiata shakshuka (‘eggs in purgatory’) combines the two while keeping it gluten, nut and dairy free (unless you choose to garnish it with grass fed, pasture raised feta or sop up the sauce with organic sourdough… highly recommended).

 It’s satiating and most nutritious when created with organic, local pasture raised eggs, poached with a soft yolk, perfect for breakfast, lunch or dinner… need I say more?

-Tips for making the Very Best Arrabbiata Shakshuka
+Tips for making the Very Best arrabbiata shakshuka (‘eggs in purgatory’):

-The only really tricky part about making shakshuka is cooking the eggs just right.
+The only really tricky part about making arrabbiata shakshuka (‘eggs in purgatory’) is cooking the eggs just right.
 When you crack them directly into the simmering sauce, it’s easy for them to go from uncooked to totally overcooked.
 All you have to do is keep an eye on them until they cook to your preference.